rbdannenberg/arco/doc/ugens.md

 ````
 This message only works if the current input is a Const and is recommended because the client can free its direct reference to the Const object.
 Also, it seems more direct to set an *input* parameter of the ugen as opposed to an *output* parameter of a Const.

+As a further convenience and matter of style, the client can allocate fixed
+Arco ID numbers for Const construction.
+When you want a "c-rate" (i.e. Const) input,
+send `/arco/const/new` using the fixed ID, use `/arco/const/set` to set the value(s),
+and then use this Const as a parameter for a new Ugen.
+Immediately send `/arco/free`
+to free the Const.
+Since the const is still referenced by the new Ugen, you can
+use messages like `/arco/fmosc/set_freq` to change the Const value, so you really
+do not need to retain a direct reference to the Const, and now you can reuse the
+fixed ID number for the next Const parameter you need.
+Since Ugens can have multiple
+parameters, you should reserve a handful of Const IDs.
+We use 5, 6, 7, 8, and 9.

+In summary, the pattern for starting Ugens with one or more Const inputs is:
+1. Create Const objects for each Const parameter using fixed Arco ID numbers.
+2. Set the initial values of the Const objects.
+3. Pass the objects as parameters to the newly created Ugen.
+4. Free all the Const objects (from their IDs).
+5. If you need to change an input value, do it through one of the Ugen's
+      `set_` methods.

+This procedure also insures a separate Const for each parameter.
+If a
-However, if the Const is shared by other ugens, setting the *input* of one of those ugens changes the input of other ugens.
-In that case, it is better to treat the Const object as a shared variable and set the Const object directly.
+Const is shared by other ugens, setting the *input* of one of those ugens
+changes the input of other ugens.
+In that case, it is better to treat the
+Const object as a shared variable with its own ID and set the Const object directly
+using that ID.

 If the current input is A-rate (audio) or B-rate (block rate), you can *replace*
 the input (and also unref the current one) by using a replace command: